auditize/auditize/doc/docs/overview.md

 ## Users

 Users are meant to access Auditize through the web interface.
 See [API keys](#api-keys) if you want to access the REST API programmatically.
-When a user is created, he'll receive an email with a link to set his password (make sure that [SMTP settings](config.md) are properly set).
-Once the password has been chosen, he will be able to log in to the web interface.
+When a user is created, they will receive an email with a link to set their password (make sure that [SMTP settings](config.md) are properly set).
+Once the password it set, the user will be able to log in to the web interface.
 Please refer to the [Permissions](#permissions) section for permissions details.

 !!! note
     You'll notice that certain permissions or combination of permissions do not seem to make sense for a user.
 For instance: